wuxc/pywin32doc/md/win32gui.md

   - [ModifyMenu](win32gui.md#win32guimodifymenu)

-    Changes an existing menu item.
-This function is used to specify the content, appearance, and behavior of the menu item.&nbsp;
+    Changes an existing menu item\.
+This function is used to specify the content, appearance, and behavior of the menu item\.&nbsp;

   - [GetMenuItemID](win32gui.md#win32guigetmenuitemid)

-    Retrieves the menu item identifier of a menu item located at the specified position in a menu.&nbsp;
+    Retrieves the menu item identifier of a menu item located at the specified position in a menu\.&nbsp;

   - [SetMenuItemBitmaps](win32gui.md#win32guisetmenuitembitmaps)

-    Associates the specified bitmap with a menu item.
-Whether the menu item is selected or clear, the system displays the appropriate bitmap next to the menu item.&nbsp;
+    Associates the specified bitmap with a menu item\.
+Whether the menu item is selected or clear, the system displays the appropriate bitmap next to the menu item\.&nbsp;

   - [CheckMenuRadioItem](win32gui.md#win32guicheckmenuradioitem)

     Checks a specified menu item and makes it a

-radio item.
+radio item\.
 At the same time, the function clears all other menu items in

-the associated group and clears the radio-item type flag for those items.&nbsp;
+the associated group and clears the radio-item type flag for those items\.&nbsp;

   - [SetMenuInfo](win32gui.md#win32guisetmenuinfo)

-    Sets information for a specified menu.&nbsp;
+    Sets information for a specified menu\.&nbsp;

   - [GetMenuInfo](win32gui.md#win32guigetmenuinfo)

-    Gets information about a specified menu.&nbsp;
+    Gets information about a specified menu\.&nbsp;

   - [DrawFocusRect](win32gui.md#win32guidrawfocusrect)